A Professionals Guide to Ethical Decision Making (IA INT)

 This course covers proposed anti-money laundering rules for registered investment advisers.
 Included are highlights of the major features of the proposed rule and the implications the rule will have for investment advisers.

-NEW! - Anti-Money Laundering Regulations and Red Flag Requirements for U.S. Investment Advisers (IA INT)
+Anti-Money Laundering Regulations and Red Flag Requirements for U.S. Investment Advisers (IA INT)

 Anti-money laundering (AML) is a phrase used to describe the body of regulations that financial institutions must adhere to in order to detect and report money laundering activities.
 Although many AML regulations do not directly apply to investment advisers who are not also registered as a covered financial institution (broker-dealer, bank, credit union, etc.), many IARs find themselves at the front lines of AML responsibilities because of the relationships they have with their custodians; who are often required to comply with the entire body of AML regulations.
 This course will cover AML regulations and Red Flags that Investment Advisers should be aware of within their practice.
 You may not realize it, but you, as an investment adviser, are your custodian's eyes and ears on the ground in combating the nearly 1.5 trillion dollars that is estimated to be laundered annually.